-8. MISCELLANEOUS INFORMATION
+9. MISCELLANEOUS INFORMATION

-8.1 Counseling
+9.1 Counseling

 Educational, vocational, and personal counseling services are available to all students through various SCC satellite counseling sites.
-If personal or school-related problems arise that a student and his or her continuation and/or performance in the program, the following assistance is available:
+If personal or school-related problems arise that a student and their continuation and/or performance in the program, the following assistance is available: